bandonga/bandonga.github.io/collections/_posts/academy/2018-10-31-networking.md

 ### Certification

 If you wish to get certified, the standard is by [Cisco](http://www.cisco.com/c/en/us/training-events/training-certifications/certifications.html).
-We recommend to start with the [CCNA](www.cisco.com/go/ccna) certification and follow our **[guide](/CCNA/0-start/)**.
+We recommend to start with the [CCNA](www.cisco.com/go/ccna) certification.
 As an alternative, you can check the [comptia](https://certification.comptia.org/certifications/network) and [juniper](https://www.juniper.net/uk/en/training/certification/certification-tracks/ent-routing-switching-track/) certification programs.

 * [CCNA](www.cisco.com/go/ccna)
 * [CCNP](www.cisco.com/go/ccnp)